 I adore curries.
 So much so that a quarter of girls ‘foodie’ nights I have organised have been curry nights.

-This green bean thoran is one of the recipes I use as a side to those curry nights.
-It is essentially stir fried green beans with the flavours of Kerala i.e. grated coconut, mustard seeds, curry leaves and turmeric all thrown in.
-I like the contrast of the carrots in this so I generally add one in when I can.
-And it is ready in less than 20 mins.
-So what better way to use up your summer bean glut.
+This green bean thoran is one of the recipes that can be use as a side to those curry nights or to add some umph to any meal.
+It is essentially stir fried green beans with the great flavours of Kerala i.e. grated coconut, mustard seeds, curry leaves and turmeric all thrown in.
+So so tasty.

 I hope you get to try out this green bean recipe which is the second in my pantry staple spotlight on green beans (french beans or string beans).
 Let me know what you think.

 So here is how to make a green bean thoran.
 Please do try it and if you do make it, then please do tag #recipesfromapantry on Instagram or twitter so that I can pop over and have a look.
 It is really, really awesome for me when you make any one of my recipes.

 Thank you for reading my thoran recipe post.
 And please come visit again as I continue dreaming up recipes, traditional African recipes, African fusion recipes, Sierra Leone recipes, travel plans and much more for you.